 If a computer programmer becomes disabled and files a long-term disability claim, he or she will have a hard time getting approved.

-Using an experienced disability attorney will help you protect yourself against insurance investigators.
-The Ortiz Law Firm is based in Florida but represents claimants across the country.
-Receive a free consultation by calling (888) 321-8131 with no obligation.
-We can help you evaluate your claim to determine if you will be able to access long-term disability benefits and how to move forward with the process.
+If your long-term disability claim has been denied, an experienced disability attorney can help you get the benefits you deserve.
+The Ortiz Law Firm is a national disability law firm based in Florida, which means we represent claimants across the country.
+We can help you evaluate your claim to determine if you are eligible for long-term disability benefits and how to move forward with the process.
+Call us at (888) 321-8131 to schedule a free case evaluation today.